Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 While the idea is straightforward, the reality is that there are many different ways to do this because modern displays (though amazing) simply are unable to reproduce the richness of the real world.
 (Enter

-Essentially every color screen today supports a color standard called sRGB[13].
-The best way I've found to think about sRGB is that it encompasses both a color-space and an encoding—that is, a description of the colorimetric properties of the system, and a way of representing it[14].
+Almost all color displays (including projectors as well as screens) are based on RGB color-spaces, of which there are many.
+Essentially every color display today supports a color standard called sRGB[21].
+The best way I've found to think about sRGB is that it encompasses both a color-space and an encoding—that is, a description of the colorimetric properties of the system and a way of representing it in bytes[22].

-While sRGB is an old standard and new screens can do much better, unfortunately, by this point sRGB is so dominant that better color-spaces are finding it hard to gain programmatic traction, with any exposition to software APIs being clunky and platform-specific—so sRGB conversion, while basic, is still the primary way we get pixels on the screen today.
+While sRGB is an old standard and new screens can do much better, sRGB is also ubiquitous.
+By this point sRGB is so dominant that better color-spaces are finding it hard to gain programmatic traction, especially outside of cinema.
+Alternate RGB software APIs are currently clunky, platform-specific, and obscure—so sRGB conversion, while basic, is still the primary way we get pixels on the screen today.
 The attractiveness of sRGB is that you can blast three bytes per pixel onto nearly any screen in existence and get something reasonable out.
 There is currently no equivalent for more modern color-spaces, superior though they may be in theory.

-In short, the sRGB standard is the sine qua non of display technology and RGB color-spaces (for better or for worse), so we should at least talk about the basic way to convert \(\vecinline{X,Y,Z}\) tristimulus values into sRGB bytes.
+In short, the sRGB standard is the sine qua non of display technology and RGB color-spaces (for better or for worse).
+And happily, all the other RGB color-spaces are defined through a very similar formalism.
+Therefore, we will study sRGB in detail as a running example.

-The primaries form a triangle in chromaticity space, which is sRGB's '
+The primaries form a triangle in chromaticity space, which is the RGB color-space's '

 The '